KITKryptoDAO/doc.kitkryptodao.org/educational-content/glossary.md

 # Glossary
 The gist of glossary is to provide us a quick guidance to the common concepts in Defi with focus on ongoing hackaton project, which can benefit both experienced developers and newbie like me xD.
-The glossary collects technical terms mentioned at least once by [Hannes Gao](https://twitter.com/hannesgao) in the telegram channel.
+The glossary collects technical terms mentioned at least once in the telegram channel.
 Hopefully U can find this glossary helpful and also contribute here!
 To note, current version only supports chinese as we understand concepts better in mother tongue.
 Concept order is reverse chronological as I have to review our history chat :D.